 Kashmiri Chai, also called noon chai or pink tea, is a creamy, smooth, yet spicy beverage instantly recognisable for its iconic bright pink colour.
-Our recipe will come in handy if you have ever wanted to experience this rare and exotic delicacy.
+Our pink tea recipe will show you how to make Kashmiri chai at home.

 Jump to: